by John W. Ritenbaugh

 Such a monumental sacrifice must be fittingly remembered!
 If Passover becomes a mere ritual or pious habit, it loses its significance because Christ is not really being remembered with understanding and appreciation.
 In his letter to the Corinthians, Paul describes the brethren as rushing through the service, their minds so focused on their own bellies that they were treating each other with selfish disregard.
 Passover's purpose is not just to remember certain historical events, but to grasp the point of Christ's death.
 If we fail to comprehend its meaning, we are much more likely to treat His death unworthily.

-Though we will not deal with them here, Paul covers three major subjects in I Corinthians 11 and the chapters surrounding it: 1) our relationship with God, 2) our relationship with other members of the church and 3) spiritual liberty.
+Though we will not deal with them here, Paul covers three major subjects in I Corinthians 11 and the chapters surrounding it: 1) our relationship with God, 2) our relationship with other members of the church, and 3) spiritual liberty.
 Their common factor—the unique means by which all three are made possible—is the sacrifice of Jesus Christ.

 Taking Passover Worthily

 Understanding Christ's sacrifice properly determines the quality of our observance of the Passover.
 To prevent taking it in a careless and unappreciative manner, Paul charges us to examine ourselves, discerning the Lord's body (I Corinthians 11:28-29).
-"Examine" means to test, prove or scrutinize to determine whether a thing is genuine.
-"Discern" means to separate, discriminate, to make a distinction for the purpose of giving preference.
+Examine means "to test, prove or scrutinize to determine whether a thing is genuine."
+Discern means "to separate, discriminate, to make a distinction for the purpose of giving preference."

 An example will help to illustrate what this should accomplish.
-I have twice had the opportunity to observe a day's play of the Masters golf tournament in Augusta, Georgia.
+I have twice had the opportunity to observe a day's play of The Masters golf tournament in Augusta, Georgia.
 After a short time, I became aware that the spectators there were different from fans at other professional sporting events.
 Besides enjoying the professional golf, I began watching and listening to the spectators just as closely and found them to be the most appreciative spectators I had ever seen.
 I soon discovered why.
 They had, for the most part, personally attempted to make the same shots that the professionals seemed to do so effortlessly.
 And most of them had failed!
 This realization drove the spectators to appreciate deeply the professional golfers' skills.

 Our pre-Passover preparations should involve this principle.
 A major factor that enables us to take Passover in a "worthy" manner is seriously reviewing our spiritual and moral failures in contrast to the perfect glory of our Savior, Jesus Christ.
-This Man lived thirty-three-and-a-half years without committing even one sin!
+This Man lived 33½ years without committing even one sin!

 To avoid taking Passover unworthily, we should not take it without seriously considering its meaning.
 If we fail to do this, instead of honoring Christ's sacrifice, we share in the guilt of those who crucified Him.
 However, awareness of sin should not keep us from taking Passover.
 It should drive us to it, for our grateful participation in eating and drinking the symbols enables our sins to be paid.